epurpur/Local_LLM_Workshop/README.md

 ## Why?

-With services available like ChatGPT and CoPilot, you might be wondering why would you want to run an LLM directly on your own machine?
+With services available like ChatGPT and Copilot, you might be wondering why would you want to run an LLM directly on your own machine?

 1. Privacy and Security

 By processing information locally, your information remains secure and private.
 According to their [terms of service](https://openai.com/policies/terms-of-use/), OpenAI claims they are not keeping and misusing your data.
 However, there are concerns about that.
-UVA licenses [UVA CoPilot](https://virginia.service-now.com/its?id=itsweb_kb_article&sys_id=8a0050d847fac610bb2b9c7b116d4317), an instance of Microsoft CoPilot, which is probably safer to use.
+UVA licenses [UVA Copilot](https://virginia.service-now.com/its?id=itsweb_kb_article&sys_id=8a0050d847fac610bb2b9c7b116d4317), an instance of Microsoft Copilot, which is probably safer to use.
 These concerns are negated if you run the LLM yourself!

 2. Offline Use